-If you are interested in working with us please contact Anthony Graham at or call at 603-654-5751.
+If you are interested in working in the dairy please contact Silvano Biffis at or at 603-313-5281

 Abbot Hill Creamery offers a practical training in cheese making.
 What you learn will depend mostly on what you wish to learn and are capable of.
 There is also space to do your own projects, such as making or developing a new cheese.